Neural Score Matching for High-Dimensional Causal Inference: PROOFS OF THEORETICAL RESULTS

-\begin{reptheorem}{th:balancing_after_matching} Let $b$ be a function such that $b(X)$ is a balancing score, $P'$ be a distribution obtained from matching every treated unit with control units using $b(X)$ only.
+\begin{reptheorem}{th:phew} Let $b$ be a function such that $b(X)$ is a balancing score, $P'$ be a distribution obtained from matching every treated unit with control units using $b(X)$ only.
 Then $b(X)$ is also a balancing score in $P'$. \end{reptheorem} \textit{Proof:} Let $\B{\beta}$ be a value of $b(X)$.
 Any matching method using $b(X)$ only to match units does not change the conditional distribution of $X$ given $b(X) = \B{\beta}$ in the control group \citepAppendix{Rosenbaum1983ps}.
 Then,

 The conditional distribution of $X$ given $b(X) = \B{\beta}$ in the treated group is likewise left unchanged as the matching method does not change the treated distribution in any way.
 Thus,

 Also, as $b(X)$ is a balancing score in $P$, $P(X | b(X) = \beta, T = 0) = P(X | b(X) = \beta, T = 1)$.
 Tying it all together, we have